oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/StructuredGrids/guided_HSOpticalFlow_SYCLMigration/README.md

 malloc_device returns a pointer to the newly allocated memory on the specified device on success.
 This memory is not accessible on the host.
 Hence, we need to copy memory to the host when required.
 Also copying from malloc_host to malloc_device is faster than compared to C malloc to malloc_device.

-These optimization changes are performed in Downscale, Warping, Upscale, and ComputeDerivative methods can be found in  `03_sycl_migrated_optimized` folder.

 ## Build and Run the `HSOpticalFlow` Sample